-- Click here to see the current price on amazon with 40% discount.
+- Click here to see the current price on amazon.com with 40% discount.

-We’ve also written more on meal replacement protein shakes (check out this article).
+We’ve also written more on meal replacement protein shakes, including a detailed vega one review, which we definitely also recommend.
 Overall, you’ll want to pay attention to the number of calories, the amount of sugar, and the amount of protein.

 Types of Protein Powder:

 When shopping for a protein powder, women should pay attention to the different types of protein powder.
 There are a number of different types of protein.
 They are all slightly different and serve different purposes, depending on what your goals are.
 This information should help you decide which of the above protein powders are best for you.